majustman/rsschool-cv/cv.md

    **GITHUB** majustman

-3. **Goal** for now is to learn coding (backend, frontend) to define which area suits for me most.
+3. **Goal** for now is to learn coding (backend, frontend) to become fullstack developer.

    **Priorities** are practical learning, become a member of coding socium in order to learn fast

-   **Advantage** is that I am quite confident user of PC and good at math.
+   **Advantage** is that I have a few experience in coding.
 It should make the process of learning easier for me.

-4. **Skills** Basic knoweldge in Golang, HTML, CSS, JS
+4. **Skills** Basic knoweldge in Golang, HTML, CSS, JS.
+GIT, Github.

 5. **Example of code**